theroyalwhee0/istype/README.md

 # @theroyalwhee0/istype

 ## Description
-An opinionated type identifier library for Javascript.
+An opinionated type-of library for Javascript.

 ## Installation